josiahbjorgaard/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/10-exit-cluster.md

 Congratulations, you have deployed a HPC Cluster on AWS !

 In this lab, you have:
-- Configured and deployed your HPC Cluster with Pcluster Manager
+- Configured and deployed your HPC Cluster with PCluster Manager
 - Connected and executed a sample application on your HPC Cluster.
 - Observed the scaling of instances when jobs are submitted.